Explore Military Tools for ArcGIS

 Your forward observer has a semiobstructed view of OBJ HILL 223.

 The target location is green and is thus visible to the observer, but the line of sight to that target can be made more visible.
-Next, you'll rerun the tool, placing the observer at a height of 10 meters.
+Next, you will rerun the tool, placing the observer at a height of 10 meters.
 On the ground, this elevation can be achieved by placing the observer on a building or tree.

 - In the Contents pane, remove the LLOS group layer.